ErickCarrasco/GurenyuuMarket/gurenyuu-app/README.md

 - Erick Carrasco

-## THIS REPO IS JUST FOR FUN, DON'T TAKE IT AS A OPERATIONAL WEBPAGE.
+## THIS REPO IS JUST FOR FUN, DON'T TAKE IT AS AN OPERATIONAL WEBPAGE.
 ### You can use it and modify it as you wish

 ### Features